infraguys/genesis_oidc_ui/docs/auth-flow.md

 - After each successful login or token refresh, `tokenStorage`:
   - updates token values in memory;
-  - when `setPersistentTokens` is used, additionally serializes them to `localStorage`.
+  - when `setPersistentTokens` is used, additionally serializes them to `localStorage` under a key that is namespaced by the current IAM client UUID.
+- For each IAM client UUID `<client_uuid>` the following keys are used:
-- A single `localStorage` key is used, which stores a JSON object with `token` and `refreshToken` fields.
+  - `genesis_oidc_ui.<client_uuid>.authTokens` — a JSON object with `token` and `refreshToken` fields;
+  - `genesis_oidc_ui.<client_uuid>.currentUser` — the last successfully authenticated username for that client.

 This allows the application to:

 - quickly access tokens from memory within the current session;
-- restore tokens when the page is reloaded, if they were saved with `rememberMe = true`.
+- restore tokens when the page is reloaded, if they were saved with `rememberMe = true`;
+- keep tokens for different IAM clients strictly isolated so that tokens issued for one client are never reused for another client.

 ### Current user